Terrance Gore: Atlanta Braves

 On February 25, 2021, Gore signed a minor league contract with the Atlanta Braves organization.
-Playing in 2021 for the Gwinnett Stripers he batted .232/.361/.319 and stole 18 bases while being caught four times.
+Playing in 2021 for the Triple–A Gwinnett Stripers he batted .232/.361/.319 and stole 18 bases while being caught four times.

 On October 8, 2021, Gore was announced as part of the Braves 26-man roster for the NLDS.
 In the NLDS series against the Milwaukee Brewers, he had one appearance as a pinch runner.
 He was removed from the National League Championship Series roster, and though he returned to the World Series roster, did not appear in any of the ensuing games.
 The Braves eventually won the 2021 World Series, giving the Braves their first title since 1995, and Gore his second in a row, and third in seven years.
 On November 6, 2021, Gore was outrighted off of the 40-man roster and elected free agency the next day.

 New York Mets

-On June 6, 2022, Gore signed a minor league deal with the New York Mets.
+On June 6, 2022, Gore signed a minor league deal with the New York Mets organization.
 He was selected to the active roster on August 31.
+On November 10, he was removed from the 40-man roster and sent outright to the Triple–A Syracuse Mets; he elected free agency the same day.